Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure: Abstract

 \section{Abstract}

 One-to-one tutoring is one of the most efficient methods of teaching.
-Following the rise in popularity of Large Language Models (LLMs), there have been efforts to use them to create conversational tutoring systems, which can make the benefits of one-to-one tutoring accessible to everyone.
-However, current LLMs are primarily trained to be helpful assistants and thus lack crucial pedagogical skills.
+With the growing popularity of Large Language Models (LLMs), there have been efforts to create LLM-based conversational tutors which can expand the benefits of one-to-one tutoring to everyone.
+However, current LLMs are trained primarily to be helpful assistants and lack crucial pedagogical skills.
 For example, they often quickly reveal the solution to the student and fail to plan for a richer multi-turn pedagogical interaction.
-To use LLMs in pedagogical scenarios, they need to be steered towards using effective teaching strategies: a problem we introduce as \textit{Pedagogical Steering} and believe to be crucial for the efficient use of LLMs as tutors.
-We address this problem by formalizing a concept of \textit{tutoring strategy}, and introducing \name, an algorithm to model a strategy and use prompting to steer the LLM to follow this strategy.
+To use LLMs in pedagogical settings, they need to be steered to use effective teaching strategies: a problem we introduce as \textit{Pedagogical Steering}.
+We develop \name, an algorithm to optimize LLM prompts and steer it to follow a predefined multi-turn tutoring plan represented as a transition graph.
 As a case study, we create a prototype tutor for high school math following \textit{Productive Failure} (PF), an advanced and effective learning design.
-To validate our approach in a real-world setting, we run a field study with 17 high school students in Singapore.
-We quantitatively show that \name\ succeeds in steering the LLM to follow a Productive Failure tutoring strategy.
-We also thoroughly investigate the existence of spillover effects on desirable properties of the LLM, like its ability to generate human-like answers.
-Based on these results, we highlight the challenges in Pedagogical Steering and suggest opportunities for further improvements.
-We further encourage follow-up research by releasing a dataset of Productive Failure problems and the code of our prototype and algorithm.
+To validate our approach in a real-world setting, we run a field study with 17 high school students in Singapore and show that \name\ succeeds in steering the LLM to follow the PF tutoring strategy.
+Finally, we highlight challenges in Pedagogical Steering of LLMs and offer opportunities for further improvements by publishing a dataset of PF problems and our code\footnote{Dataset \href{https://github.com/eth-lre/Productive-Failure-Problems/tree/main}{hyperlink}; Code \href{https://github.com/RomainPuech/StratL-Pedagogical-Steering-of-LLMs-for-Tutoring}{hyperlink}}.